k2cgroup/k2cgroup/README.md

 <a href="https://cryptonote.exchange"> Cryptonote exchange </a>&nbsp;&nbsp;
 ### Dapp and DEX
 <a href="https://dexbeta.julswap.com"> Julswap DEX </a>&nbsp;&nbsp; ---->
-## I have been successfully working in dapp, nft marketplace, wallet, exchange development for more than 7 years.
+## We have been successfully working in dapp, nft marketplace, wallet, exchange development for more than 7 years.
 In order to provide quality support and to promote the dynamic development of a client's business, I and my team possess qualities like flexibility in cooperation, stability, and the ability to ensure the quality of each process in the development of custom software.

 ## Get your success with us!